Pau Gasol: 2008–2011: Back-to-back championships and All-NBA appearances

 Challenged by Lakers' coach Phil Jackson to be more assertive while Bryant recovered from offseason knee surgery, Gasol started the season's first week averaging 25.3 points on 52.5 percent shooting, 10.3 rebounds, and five assists per game as the Lakers started 3–0.
 He was named Western Conference Player of the Week.
 He earned his third straight All-Star selection and his season averages of 19 points and 10 rebounds were nearly identical to what he had put up as a Laker the previous three seasons.
 Pau's play also merited him All-NBA second team honors for the first time in his career.
 In the playoffs, Gasol only averaged 13 points on 42% shooting over 10 games, and the Lakers were swept by the Dallas Mavericks in the second round.
 Gasol had the worst post season performance of his career.
 Lakers Hall of Famer and ESPN analyst Magic Johnson cited Gasol as a possible trade option for the Lakers to acquire Magic center Dwight Howard.
 Gasol ignored the false reports about his relationship status with his girlfriend as the cause of his poor performance and has accepted the criticism of his play as valid.

 2011–2014: Failed trade and final years with Lakers

 During the 2011–12 NBA season, Gasol and teammate Lamar Odom were subjected to trade rumors involving former New Orleans Hornets guard Chris Paul.
 After the trade fell through, Gasol vowed that it would not affect the way he played.
-Odom, on the other hand, was angry at the Laker organization and was traded to the 2010–11 NBA champion Dallas Mavericks for a future first round pick.
+Odom, on the other hand, was angry at the Lakers and was traded to the 2010–11 NBA champion Dallas Mavericks for a future first round pick.
 After Lakers co-captain Derek Fisher was traded in March 2012, Gasol joined Bryant as co-captains of the team.
 He won the 2011–12 seasonlong NBA Community Assist Award.